tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 This article only requires that you have the tidymodels package installed.

 While the tidymodels package [broom](https://broom.tidyverse.org/) is useful for summarizing the result of a single analysis in a consistent format, it is really designed for high-throughput applications, where you must combine results from multiple analyses.
 These could be subgroups of data, analyses using different models, bootstrap replicates, permutations, and so on.
-In particular, it plays well with the `nest()/unnest()` functions in tidyr and the `map()` function in purrr.
+In particular, it plays well with the `nest()/unnest()` functions from [tidyr](https://tidyr.tidyverse.org/) and the `map()` function in [purrr](https://purrr.tidyverse.org/).

 # Correlation analysis

-Let's try this on a simple data set, the built-in `Orange`.
+Let's demonstrate this with a simple data set, the built-in `Orange`.
 We start by coercing `Orange` to a `tibble`.
-This gives a nicer print method that will especially useful later on when we start working with list-columns.
+This gives a nicer print method that will be especially useful later on when we start working with list-columns.

 ```r